ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes/features.rst

 New features in Kamanja 1.6.2
 =============================

-Kamanja 1.6.2 includes the following new features:
+Kamanja 1.6.2 includes a number of bug fixes plus the following new features:

 - Velocity metrics, which can be configured into your application to collect statistics about :ref:`message<messages-term>` processing.
   See :ref:`velocity-metrics-term` for more information.
+- ElasticSearch adapter
+- <Parquet updates>

 Kamanja 1.6.1 was a limited release that includes the following new features,